techjoomla/docs.github.io/_posts/2019-04-13-com-api-impersonation.md

 To impersonate another user, pass the header `X-Impersonate`.
 The value of the header is the user id of the user to impersonate eg: `X-Impersonate` : `42`.

 It is also possible to use the username or email of the user eg: `X-Impersonate` : `email:user@email.com` or `X-Impersonate` : `username:ashwin`.

+**Security Note** : When using this feature, we recommend the below steps to improve the security of your setup

+- Create a new token to be used only for impersonation instead of using an existing token.
+- Absolutely avoid using this token for client side requests.
+Use it only in server side communication.